Ayyvah/DSA-CA2--Retro-Game-System/README.md

 ## About the Project
+This project was developed by Ava Neary and Fionn Reilly.

 The Retro Video Games Information System is a Java-based application developed for our Data Structures and Algorithms 1 assessment in our second year of college.
 This project marks our first team-based assignment and GitHub project.